LivePersonInc/knowledge-center-archive/_release/November 2019/Week-of-november-18th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## Enable Rollover for Back end messaging
+## Enable Rollover for back end messaging

 ### Type: New functionality